What is the process for Data Portal approval and access?

 The application process is described in detail in section 3 of the Data Portal Confidentiality Procedures Manual.
 An abbreviated description of the application process follows.

 For each research project, the organization(s) must complete the Application for Access.
+Completed applications are to be submitted to SAMHDA at firstname.lastname@example.org.
+(This does not need to be signed and does not need to include CVs.)

 - The behavioral health impact of the proposed project and its potential contribution and alignment with Department of Health & Human Services and SAMHSA missions,